lupyuen/lupyuen.github.io/src/touch2.md

 # Driver Limitations

-_Are there any limitations in our NuttX Touch Panel Driver for PinePhone?_
+_Is there anything missing in our NuttX Touch Panel Driver for PinePhone?_

 Yep our __driver has limitations__, since the Touch Panel Hardware is poorly documented...